linkervision/visionai-data-format/README.md

 ```

+#### Explanation
-First, we declare our custom `VisionAI` data, then call `VisionAI(**custom_visionai_data).dict()` to validate our custom data visionai schema.
-It will raise error if any of required fields is missing or the value type doesn't meet with defined data type ( `BaseModel` error message).
-Otherwise, it will return dictionary of validated `VisionAI` data
+To begin, we define our custom `VisionAI` data.
+Subsequently, we employ the `VisionAI(**custom_visionai_data).dict()` to ensure the conformity of our custom data with the `VisionAI` schema.
+If there are any missing required fields or if the value types deviate from the defined data types, an error will be raised (prompting a list of `VisionAIException` exceptions).
+On the other hand, if the data passes validation, the function will yield a dictionary containing the validated `VisionAI` data.

 ### Validate VisionAI data with given Ontology

+#### Ontology Schema
-Before upload dataset into `Dataverse` platform, we could try to validate a `VisionAI` annotation with `Ontology` schema. `Ontology` schema works as a predefined `Project Ontology` data in `Dataverse`.
+Before uploading a dataset to the `Dataverse` platform, it's advisable to validate VisionAI annotations using the `Ontology` schema.
+The `Ontology` schema serves as a predefined structure for Project `Ontology` data in `Dataverse`."

-`Ontology` contains `contexts`, `objects`, `streams`, and `tags` four main elements similar to `VisioniAI` schema.
-The difference is that `Ontology` is the union of all categories and attributes that will be compared with a `VisionAI` data.

-1. `contexts`
+1. `contexts` :
-    need to be filled if only the project ontology is `classification` type.
+    fill this section only if the project ontology is of the `classification` type.
-2. `objects`
-    need to be filled for other project ontologies instead of `classification`, such as `bounding_box` or `semantic_segmentation`, etc.
+2. `objects` : fill this section for project ontologies other than `classification`, such as `bounding_box` or `semantic_segmentation`.
-3. `streams`
+3. `streams` :
-    required to be filled, since it is the project sensor related information.
+    this section is mandatory as it contains project sensor-related information.
-4. `tags`
+4. `tags` :
-    need to be filled in case of `semantic_segmentation` project ontology.
+    complete this section for `semantic_segmentation` project ontologies.

+#### Example

-Following is the example of `Ontology` Schema and how to validate `VisionAI` data with it:
+Here is an example of the `Ontology` Schema and how to validate `VisionAI` data using it:

 ```Python